 Several buildings just west of Country Club Plaza have been reported as potentially dangerous to birds.
 Surveys in fall 2020 and 2021 indicated that one of the three (4520 Madison) had very few strikes despite its mirrored exterior and nearby vegetation.
 Anecdotal reports for several years leading up to 2020 suggested that 4600 Madison was moderately strike-prone, however our survey data show that it is less so than many other buildings.
 The highly mirrored building at 900 W. 48th Place does show relatively high rates of window collisions during migration, particularly on the north side of the building.
-For that reason, and with confirmed permission, 900 W. 48th was the only building on this route for both seasons in 2022.
+For that reason, and with confirmed permission, 900 W. 48th was the only building on this route for both seasons in 2023.
+This route will not be continued in 2024.

-Building Total # Visits Total Carcasses Carcasses/Survey Problematic Sections/Windows 4600 Madison 72 12 0.17 A3, E1, E2, E4, S3, S5, W3, W4; removed from route in 2022 900 W. 48th Place 78 44 0.56 N2, N3, E5
+Building Total # Visits Total Carcasses Carcasses/Survey Problematic Sections/Windows 4600 Madison 72 12 0.17 A3, E1, E2, E4, S3, S5, W3, W4; removed from route in 2022 900 W. 48th Place 106 54 0.51 N2, N3, E5, W3